Wollaton Clock Services - Clock Repair and Restoration Tel: 0115 913 0686

 Look around our website and if you have any comments or questions, please feel free to contact us.

-Almost ready for final test with dial fitted and then home!
+Almost ready for final testing with dial fitted and then home!

-If you have a clock to repair, or clock restoration in mind or need any advice relating to this, please contact us.
+If you have a clock or mechanical watch to repair, or clock or watch restoration in mind or need any advice relating to this, please contact us.
 Wollaton Clock Services will try to assist if we possibly can.

 We hope to see you again!
 Check back later for new updates to our website.
 There's much more to come from Wollaton Clock Services!